fwuensche/42-exam-miner/README.md

-## Purpose
+#### Purpose

-This git provide useful tips to understand how to achieve 100 at 42 exams.
-However one should not memorize answers if not properly understood.
+This repo provides useful tips to understand how to achieve 100% at 42 exams.

-## Contact & contribute
-To contact me and helping me to (fix bugs || improve) 42-Exam, feel free to e-mail me at **angavrel at student dot 42 dot fr**
+A great developer like you, however, should not just memorize the answers.

+#### Contribute

+Please feel free to fork this repo and submit your (most likely better solutions) as a PR.

+---

+### So long and thanks for all the fish.